Norvik-Alexian/Natural-Language-Processing-Course/README.md

 We can think of this as a powerful version of Regular Expression where we actually take parts of speech into account for our pattern search.

+## Part of Speech Tagging (POS)
+After Tokenization, spacy can **parse** and **tag** a given `Doc` object.
+This is where the trained pipeline and its statistical models come in, which enable spacy to **make predictions** of which tag or label most likely applies in this context.
+A trained component includes binary data that is produced by showing a system enough examples for it to make predictions that generalize across the language, for example, a word following "the" in English is most likely a noun.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \